I don’t know why it took me so long to post this recipe, as these duck tacos are a perfect thing to do with confit.

 Duck confit, if you are not familiar, is duck or goose that is salted, then slowly cooked in its own fat until it is meltingly tender, and then, often, crisped up before you eat it.

-It is one of those easy recipes that takes a while, but it’s all pretty passive time.
+Duck confit is one of those easy recipes that takes a while, but it’s all pretty passive time.
 You need to salt duck legs or goose legs for at least eight hours, then pack them in duck fat and slowly cook for anywhere from four to twelve hours.
 I go over a number of ways to make confit in my book Duck, Duck, Goose, and I do have a duck confit recipe on this site.

-Here’s how:Â Mix into a paste 2 tablespoons black peppercorns, 2 tablespoons oregano (Mexican if you can get it), 2 teaspoons cumin, 1 clove, 5 allspice berries, a pinch of cinnamon all ground together with a roasted head of garlic (here’s how to roast garlic) and about a tablespoon of vinegar.
+Here’s how: Mix into a paste 2 tablespoons black peppercorns, 2 tablespoons oregano (Mexican if you can get it), 2 teaspoons cumin, 1 clove, 5 allspice berries, a pinch of cinnamon all ground together with a roasted head of garlic (here’s how to roast garlic), plus about a tablespoon of vinegar.

 The effect is amazing, and will take you to tropical Mexico if you’ve ever been there.

 That’s the base of these duck tacos, but you’ll want lots of taco accompaniments to go with it.
-Good tortillas (I make my own), some crumbly cheese, something crunchy like diced radishes, cilantro and a salsa of your choice.
+Good corn tortillas (I make my own), some crumbly cheese, something crunchy like diced radishes, cilantro and a salsa of your choice.

 It is springtime as I write this, so we have nopalitos in the markets now.
 Nopalitos are young paddles off the prickly pear cactus.
-I mixed these with some corn kernels and my regular tomatillo salsa verde.
-It was really, really good.
-Better than I’d thought it would be, actually. Â Incidentally, the tomatillo salsa is also a make-ahead thing, as it can be canned and kept in your pantry.
+I mix these with some corn kernels and my regular tomatillo salsa verde.
+It is really, really good.
+Better than I’d thought it would be, actually.
+Incidentally, the tomatillo salsa is also a make-ahead thing, as it can be canned and kept in your pantry.

 Duck Tacos